jacko972/serverless-workshop/2-Create/Readme.md

 So lets have a look what this has done.
 You'll notice 3 new files in your directory.

 #### event.json
 This file contains test data for for when triggering your function.
-We wont cover or modify this file today.
+We'll get to this later but its basically a JSON wrapper of POST data to your function.

 #### handler.js
 This is your code and where your function lives it houses the main function that is invoked by lambda.